arnoldt100/anansi/documentation/source/how_to_build_anansi.rst

 ------

-The first step is to set the environmental variable **ANANSI_TOP_LEVEL**, modify your PATH environmental variable to include Anansi's software package bin dire3ctory, and modify your PYTHONPATH environmental variable to include Anansi's python packages directory.
+The first step is to set the environmental variable **ANANSI_TOP_LEVEL**, modify your **PATH** environmental variable to include Anansi's software package bin directory, and modify your **PYTHONPATH** environmental variable to include Anansi's python packages directory.

-**ANANSI_TOP_LEVEL** is the fully qualified path the Anansi software package.
+**ANANSI_TOP_LEVEL** is the fully qualified path to  Anansi's software package top directory level.
 A utility Bash script, *set_env_var_anansi.sh*, is provided to perform these tasks.
 The script must be sourced while the current working directory is the Anansi software package top level.

 **source ./bin/set_env_var_anansi.sh**